Anti-tank warfare: Rockets and shaped charges

 The development of light, man-portable, anti-tank weapons increased during the Second World War.
-Most were based on the Munroe effect which led to the development of the high-explosive shaped charge.
+Most were based on the Munroe effect, which led to the development of the high-explosive shaped charge.
 These weapons were called high-explosive anti-tank (HEAT).
-The destructive effect relies fully on the kinetic energy of the explosion rather than the ballistic speed of the round on the damage inflicted to the armor.
+The destructive effect relies entirely on the kinetic energy of the explosion rather than on the round's ballistic speed in inflicting damage to the armor.
 The effect was also concentrated and could penetrate more armor for a given amount of explosives.
-The first HEAT rounds were rifle grenades, but better delivery systems were soon introduced: the British PIAT was propelled in a manner similar to the spigot mortar with a blackpowder charge contained in the tailfin assembly, the US bazooka and the German Panzerschreck used rockets, and the German Panzerfaust was a small recoilless gun.
-The HEAT warhead was retroactively used to give more power to smaller calibre weapons such as in the conversion of the otherwise limited German 37 mm PaK guns to fire a large shell, called Stielgranate 41, that fitted over the barrel rather than down in it, to a greater range than the Panzerschreck could manage.
+The first HEAT rounds were rifle grenades, but better delivery systems were soon introduced: the British PIAT was propelled like the spigot mortar with a blackpowder charge contained in the tailfin assembly, the US bazooka and the German Panzerschreck used rockets; the German Panzerfaust was a small recoilless gun.
+The HEAT warhead was retroactively used to give more power to smaller caliber weapons, such as in the conversion of the otherwise limited German 37 mm PaK guns to fire a large shell, called Stielgranate 41, that fitted over the barrel rather than down in it, to a greater range than the Panzerschreck could manage.

 The Hungarian 44M "Buzogányvető" was a successful unguided rocket used extensively in the Siege of Budapest.

 PARS 3 LR with HEAT warhead of the German Army.

-After the war, research on infantry anti-tank weapons continued, with most designers focused on two primary goals: first an anti-tank weapon that could defeat more heavily armored postwar tanks and fighting vehicles, and second a weapon lightweight and portable enough for infantry use.
+After the war, research on infantry anti-tank weapons continued, with most designers focused on two primary goals: first, an anti-tank weapon capable of defeating more heavily armored postwar tanks and fighting vehicles; and second, a weapon lightweight and portable enough for infantry use.

 Mines and other explosives

 A statue of a Vietminh soldier holding a Lunge AT Mine.
-In Vietnamese the mine is called bom ba càng, literally means "three-clawed bomb".
+In Vietnamese, the mine is called bom ba càng, which literally means "three-clawed bomb".